Afghanistan: Former security officials face Taliban vengeance | DW | 06.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Human Rights Watch says that more than 100 former Afghan security personnel have disappeared or been killed by the Taliban since the group came to power in August.
+Human Rights Watch says that more than 100 former Afghan security personnel have disappeared or been killed by the Taliban since they came to power in August.
 The actual number could be much higher than that.

-Following the collapse of the former Afghan government, thousands of former security personnel face imminent danger from the Taliban, which now rules the country.
+Following the collapse of the Afghan government, thousands of former security personnel faced imminent danger from the Taliban, which now rules the country.

-Human Rights Watch (HRW) documented such incidents in their 25-page report published in late November, documenting the killings and disappearances of former members of the Afghan army, police, intelligence services and pro-government militias, who surrendered to the Taliban between August 15 and October 31.
+Human Rights Watch published a report in late November, documenting the killings and disappearances of former members of the Afghan army, police, intelligence services and pro-government militias, who surrendered to the Taliban between August 15 and October 31.

 DW contacted many former Afghan soldiers and officers about the incidents, but they refrained from commenting on the issue on record.
-Some confirmed murders and enforced disappearances across Afghanistan, however, they asked not to be named.
+Although some confirmed murders and enforced disappearances across Afghanistan, they asked not to be named.

-"Most recently, a former National Directorate of Security (NDS) officer was kidnapped from his house and later his body was discovered elsewhere," he said.
+"Most recently, a former National Directorate of Security officer was kidnapped from his house, and later his body was discovered elsewhere," he said.

-HRW says the Taliban have gained access to employment records of former government employees and are using them to arrest and execute them.
+Human Rights Watch said the Taliban have gained access to employment records of former government employees and are using these to arrest and execute them.

-"The Taliban leadership's promised amnesty has not stopped local commanders from summarily executing or disappearing former Afghan security force members," said Patricia Gossman, an associate Asia director at HRW.
+"The Taliban leadership's promised amnesty has not stopped local commanders from summarily executing or disappearing former Afghan security force members," said Patricia Gossman, associate Asia director with the group.

 Local Taliban officials deny any involvement in these killings, claiming these incidents are a result of personal feuds.
-The Taliban also say they are investigating these incidents.
+The Taliban also say they are investigating such incidents.

-Responding to HRW's report, Taliban officials say they have sacked 755 members who they have found guilty of murder, torture, and illegal detention.
-But HRW says the group hasn't given them any proof to corroborate their claim.
+Responding to the report, Taliban officials say they have relieved 755 members who they have found guilty of murder, torture and illegal detention.
+But Human Rights Watch said no proof has been provided to corroborate that claim.

-Sayeed Khosti, a spokesman for the Taliban interior ministry, told DW in a video message that the HRW report "lacks credible sources."
+Sayeed Khosti, a spokesperson for the Taliban interior ministry, told DW in a video message that the report "lacks credible sources."

 "Hundreds of former Afghan officials and soldiers who have killed scores of Afghans are living in Kabul and other parts of the country without any fear," he added.

-Jamal Hussain (name changed due to security concerns), who was a drone pilot for US forces in Afghanistan, confirmed four incidents of targeted killings and forced disappearances of former military personnel.
+Jamal (whose name has been changed due to security concerns) was a drone pilot for US forces in Afghanistan.
+He confirmed four incidents of targeted killings and forced disappearances of former military personnel.

 "I have been living separately from my family since the Taliban came to power.
 I have no contact with my family," he told DW over telephone from an unknown location in Kabul.